MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/storage/sessionstorage.md

    ![The sessionStorage key-value pairs](./sessionstorage-images/storage-application-storage-session-storage-domain.png)

-1. Click a row of the key-value table.
+1. Select a row of the key-value table.
 The value for the selected key is displayed below the key-value table:

    ![View the value of the x-sid key](./sessionstorage-images/storage-application-storage-session-storage-domain-key-value-selected.png)